 There is no other command greater than these” (Mark 12:30–31).

 Notice how Jesus snuck two commandments into His answer?
 With this twofold response, Jesus showed just how interrelated and inseparable these two commandments really are.
 To truly love God, we must also love people.

-On our best days, we want to obey Jesus’ command.
+On our best days, we want to obey Jesus’s command.
 But if we’re honest, some people are easier to love than others.
 Maybe they require less sacrifice, they love us back, or they just caught us in a good mood.
-Whatever our reasons, Jesus challenged this preference and inconsistency: “For if you love those who love you, what reward do you have?
-Do not even the tax collectors do the same?”
+Whatever our reasons, Jesus challenged this preference and inconsistency: “For if you love those who love you, what reward will you have?
+Don’t even the tax collectors do the same?”
 (Matthew 5:46).
 In other words, don’t expect a gold star for only loving when it’s easy.

 How can we possibly love every person we meet?
 The truth is, in our own strength, we can’t—not perfectly.
 But the command remains.
-Scripture tells us that those who are in Christ are able to love because He first loved us (1 John 4:19-20).
-The life we live—and the love we give—is by His power and for His glory (Galatians 2:19-20).
+Scripture tells us that those who are in Christ are able to love because He first loved us (1 John 4:19–20).
+The life we live and the love we give are by His power and for His glory (Galatians 2:19–20).

-The Son of God is the ultimate embodiment of the Good Samaritan.
-Jesus left heaven to come to us in the form of a man (Philippians 2:6-8), to seek us out and meet us in our deepest need—when we were still lying dead in the ditch of our sin (Ephesians 2:1).
+The Son of God is the ultimate embodiment of the good Samaritan.
+Jesus left heaven to become one of us (Philippians 2:6–8), to seek us out and meet us in our deepest need, when we were still lying dead in the ditch of our sin (Ephesians 2:1).
 He left His throne room to rescue us, even to the point of death on a cross.
 Let us love our neighbors with this same otherworldly love, the love of Christ.